 Escape the crowds with Hawaii’s newest yacht cruise experience as you enjoy a cocktail while soaking up stunning views.
 The ONLY cocktail lounge on the sea.

 This Luxury Pearl Harbor tour is an all-inclusive tour of the historic Pearl Harbor, covering the five main attractions.
 USS Arizona Memorial, USS Bowfin, USS Missouri, USS Oklahoma and Pearl Harbor Aviation Museum.

 - Kailua Bay

 From deep cultural explorations into ancient Polynesia at the Polynesian Cultural Center to the urban delights of contemporary Honolulu, from famed surf spots on the North Shore to world-renowned Pearl Harbor on the Leeward Coast, Oahu provides infinite opportunities to experience the diverse character and history of Hawaii.

-Here, you can try your hand at ancient games played by early Hawaiians, get wet and wild in the ocean via waterslide, dive into Hawaii’s dramatic naval history and relive the Day of Infamy, explore the political intrigue and opulence of Iolani Palace, breathe deeply in the Valley of the Temples, taste the island’s sweet agricultural heritage, and delight in spine-tingling ghost stories on the Honolulu City Haunts.
+Here, you can try your hand at ancient games played by early Hawaiians, get wet and wild in the ocean via waterslide, dive into Hawaii’s dramatic naval history and relive the Day of Infamy, explore the political intrigue and opulence of Iolani Palace, breathe deeply in the Valley of the Temples, and taste the island’s sweet agricultural heritage.

 With so many fascinating things to see and discover, it’s little wonder that Oahu is called the Heart of Hawaii.
 The choices are so varied, and the island is at once exhilarating and serene, sobering and hilarious, urban and ancient – truly a place of complexity and delight.